lakshminarasimha6802/Diabetes-Risk-ML-App/README.md

 # 🩸 Diabetes Risk ML App
+🩸 This project is for educational purposes only.
+Predictions are not intended for real medical diagnosis or treatment.
 A complete **FastAPI + Machine Learning web application** that predicts diabetes risk using the **Scikit-Learn Diabetes Dataset**.
 It includes:
 - A **web UI** built with HTML + CSS (Jinja2 templates)